Good Sam vs Harvest Hosts vs RV Overnights: 2026 Cost Comparison

 Best choice: Good Sam Standard

 This is the cleanest fit.
-It is cheap, easy to understand, and built around a straightforward campground discount.
+It is inexpensive, easy to understand, and built around a straightforward campground discount.
 If that is the job, you do not need a more complex host-style membership.

 Job #2: Find interesting one-night stops on a road trip